voonya/pet-home/README.md

     translate the code and its representation from MongoDB to the Node.js server.

 3. Auth: - (3rd party)</br>As a 3rd party auth provider we will use Firebase Auth.
-    It's a relaible and easy-to-use solution, especially for small applications.
+    It's a reliable and easy-to-use solution, especially for small applications.